daleonpz/Notes/Books/Expert-C-programming.md

 ratio = *x/*y;
 ```

-To last post: avoid when possible this kind of things
+To last post: avoid when possible this kind of things (dangling pointers)

 ```
 int *foo(){